Scott Porter

-Matthew Scott Porter (born May 24, 1979) is an American actor.
+Matthew Scott Porter (born July 14, 1979) is an American actor.
 He is best known for his role as Jason Street in the NBC television drama Friday Night Lights, as George Tucker in The CW comedy-drama series Hart of Dixie and as Mayor Paul Randolph in the Netflix series Ginny & Georgia.

 Porter starred alongside Alyson Michalka and Vanessa Hudgens in the 2009 film Bandslam.
 He performed the song "Pretend", featured on the Bandslam soundtrack.
 In 2010, he played the role of law firm investigator Blake Calamar in CBS' legal drama The Good Wife.

 Porter is also a voice actor, lending his voice to various projects based on comic books.
-These include Marvel Anime, Harley Quinn, Batman: Arkham Knight, Guardians of the Galaxy: The Telltale Series, Marvel Ultimate Alliance 3: The Black Order, and Injustice 2.
+These include Marvel Anime, Harley Quinn, Batman: Arkham Knight, The Walking Dead: Season Two, Guardians of the Galaxy: The Telltale Series, Marvel Ultimate Alliance 3: The Black Order, and Injustice 2.

 Background

 Porter grew up in Winter Park, Florida, where he attended Lake Howell High School.
 He was a wide receiver on the football team at Lake Howell and graduated in 1997.
 While a student at the University of Central Florida, he sang vocal percussion in an a cappella vocal group, 4: 2: Five (currently known as VoicePlay).
 Porter also worked as a baby-sitter and "didn't have time to party."